Franklin, WI Real Estate

 New Homes

-The number of homes listed in February (36) rose by 12 compared to January, a 50% change.
-Compared to February 2023, the number of new listings increased by 12, a 50% year-over-year change.
+The number of homes listed in April (33) fell by 1 compared to March, a 2.94% change.
+Compared to April 2024, the number of new listings decreased by 15, a -31.25% year-over-year change.

 Newly Listed Homes are the total count of homes that have been listed within the market area during the most recent month, as reported in the MLS system(s) operating in the market area.